-Dr. Salemi is a proud Tampeño and an accomplished triple alumnus of the University of South Florida (USF), having earned his BSc in Biology/Pre-Med Sciences (2000), and MPH (2005) and PhD (2014) both with a concentration in Epidemiology, from the University of South Florida (USF).
-In addition to his degrees, he also earned Graduate Certificates in Biostatistics (2004) and in Applied Biostatistics (2008).
-After graduating in 2014, Dr. Salemi accepted a tenure-earning Assistant Professor position at Baylor College of Medicine (BCM) in Houston, TX, as a tenure-earning Assistant Professor.
-During his tenure at BCM, Dr. Salemi was appointed Director of Analytics for the Center for Primary Care and Population Health Research (2015), Assistant Director of a HRSA-funded Postdoctoral Primary Care Research Fellowship (2015), and Clinical Research Trainer for BCM’s Center of Excellence in Health Equity, Training and Research (2017).
+Dr. Salemi is a proud Tampeño and an accomplished triple alumnus of the University of South Florida (USF), having earned his BSc in Biology/Pre-Med Sciences in 2000, his MPH in 2005, and his PhD in Epidemiology in 2014, with concentrations in Biostatistics and Applied Biostatistics.
+After completing his doctoral studies, he joined Baylor College of Medicine (BCM) in Houston, TX, as a tenure-earning Assistant Professor.
+During his tenure at BCM, Dr. Salemi served as Director of Analytics for the Center for Primary Care and Population Health Research (2015), Assistant Director of a HRSA-funded Postdoctoral Primary Care Research Fellowship (2015), and Clinical Research Trainer for BCM’s Center of Excellence in Health Equity, Training and Research (2017).
 In 2019, he was promoted to Associate Professor with tenure.
 Dr. Salemi returned to USF in 2020, where he continues to build productive relationships with colleagues in the College of Public Health and the Morsani College of Medicine.

-As of July 2020, Dr. Salemi currently has over 150 peer-reviewed papers and many published abstracts and conference talks.
-In May 2020, Dr. Salemi began building his own statewide, interactive dashboard to track COVID-19 in the state of Florida.
-His dashboard received national attention from the COVID Tracking Project, and has been an invaluable resource for researchers, data scientists, advocacy groups, county commissioners, and other citizens throughout the state.
-He has been covered on local, national, and international media stories (print, TV, radio, podcasts) for his expertise on the importance of complete, accurate, and timely data on COVID-19 and how COVID-19 is impacting the pediatric population.
+Dr. Salemi is also committed to serving his community.
+In May 2020, he created a statewide, interactive dashboard to track COVID-19 in Florida, which has gained national attention and continues to be a vital resource for researchers, data scientists, advocacy groups, county commissioners, and citizens throughout the state.
+Dr. Salemi has been featured in hundreds of local, national, and international media stories (print, TV, radio, podcasts) for his expertise on the importance of complete, accurate, and timely data on COVID-19 and its impact on the population.